 ADP provides services including payroll, benefits administration, and human resources management, to companies of all sizes.
 ADP enjoys high demand for these services, as companies would prefer to outsource these functions in order to better focus on their core business activities.

 ADP has a leading position across its strategic pillars, as well as a highly diversified client list; no single customer represents more than 2% of annual revenue.

 The company has undergone a significant restructuring in recent years.
 In 2014, ADP spun off its human capital management business, which now trades as CDK Global (CDK).

 Its reshaped business model will place greater emphasis on helping clients streamline their business functions, by investing in cloud-based software as a growth initiative.

-ADP has strong growth prospects.
-The company recently concluded fiscal 2017, which was another very good year.
-Total revenue increased 6%, to $12.4 billion.
-Excluding the impact of currency exchange, organic revenue increased 7% for the year.
+ADP has produced strong growth in recent years and we expect that will continue.
+The company recently reported fiscal 2019 Q1 earnings, which was another terrific quarter.
+Total revenue increased 8%, to $3.3 billion.
+Excluding the impact of currency exchange, organic revenue increased 7% for the first quarter.

 Two key growth catalysts for ADP are continued increases in payrolls, and regulation.
 First, as the economy continues to grow at a modest rate, businesses are adding employees.
-The number of employees on ADP clients’ payrolls in the U.S. increased by 2.4% in fiscal 2017.
+The number of employees on ADP clients’ payrolls is forecast to increase by 2.5% in fiscal 2019, continuing years of steady growth.

 Competitive Advantages & Recession Performance

 ADP’s growth is fueled by its competitive advantages, of which it has many.
-ADP has a deep connection with its customers, and enjoys a strong reputation for customer service.
-This helps keep customer retention very high.
+ADP has a deep connection with its customers, and enjoys a strong reputation for customer service, which helps keep customer retention very high.